Best Bug Tracking Software Tools and Systems: Track Defects Efficiently With These Top Tools

 Below I am going to provide a list of few more defect tracking tools that are prominent:

 A commercial issue tracker that has all the features common to this category of tools.
-It helps with creation of issues, assigning, tracking and setting the statuses, SVN and Git integration, file sharing etc. Check out DoneDone details.
+It helps with the creation of issues, assigning, tracking and setting the statuses, SVN and Git integration, file sharing, etc. Check out DoneDone details.